helloitsurdvq/VDT2024-phase2-project/3_opamp-go/README.md

 go run .
 ```

-The OpAmp server interface can be visited via [http://localhost:4321/](http://localhost:4321/), where user can see the collector listed and managed by the supervisor.
+The OpAmp server interface can be visited via [http://localhost:4321/](http://localhost:4321/), where user can see the collector list and managed by the supervisor.

 ## Overview